acread/PRFB_INTACT/INTACT_Protoplasts.md

+### Before I move into transgenic plants I need to confirm that the simplified INTACT system that I am planning to use (GFP pull-down) will work.
+The easiest way to test this is in protoplasts.

+### Initial test strategy - 35s:GFP_WIP
+Probably the simplest method to test the purification is by mixing pools of protoplasts transformed with our 35s:GFP_WIP construct and \
+untransformed protoplasts.
+We can mix the two pools of protoplasts at various ratios, extract nuclei, and run over our GFP capture beads. \
+Various methods can be used to determine how many GFP nuclei are by-passing the capture and how many non-GFP nuclei are being captured \
+The easiest of which is simple confocal or epifluorescence microscopy.
+If we need finer resolution we can isolate RNA and do an RT-PCR.

 ### First expression/localization test of 35s:GFP_WIP in Setaria protoplasts
 Jitesh isolated protoplasts and transformed with my 35s:GFP_WIP construct - a 35s:GFP construct was also transformed to compare to. \
 I imaged the protoplasts 24 hours after transformation on the Voytas/Zhang epi-scope - it looks like transformation efficiency may have \